dust-tt/llama-ssp/README.md

 Above, you see a 30B llama model generating tokens (on an 8-GPU A100 machine), then you see the same model going ~50% to 100% faster (i.e. in 33% to 50% less time) using speculative sampling -- with the same completion quality.
 Go to [Try it yourself](#try-it-yourself) to try it yourself :)

-This repo implements an algorithm described in [this paper](https://arxiv.org/pdf/2302.01318.pdf) whose authors are warmly thanked for their work.
+This repo implements an algorithm published in [this paper](https://arxiv.org/pdf/2302.01318.pdf) whose authors are warmly thanked for their work.
+For non-academic folks, we attempt a shortened, didactic explanation of how it works in our [our blog post](https://blog.dust.tt/2023-06-02-speculative-sampling)

 In the following, the large model we try to speed up is called the `target model`, and the smaller model that helps sampling is called the `draft model`.
 We compare regular sampling (RSp) of the target model with speculative sampling (SSp) of the target model with the draft model.

+Side-Note: this repo is an example of the kind of work we do at [Dust](https://dust.tt) ✨

 ## Benefits and Caveats of SSp
 ### Benefits